MicrosoftDocs/msix-docs/msix-src/psf/create-shortcut-with-package-support-framework.md

 ms.custom: RS5
 ---

-# How to run scripts with the Package Support Framework to create an application shortcut
+# Create an application shortcut by running a script using Package Support Framework

 This document will show you how to create application shortcuts using Package Support Framework (PSF) that run scripts via the __MSIX Packaging Tool__ and the [Contoso Expense](https://github.com/microsoft/AppConsult-WinAppsModernizationWorkshop/tree/master/Exercise5/02-End) WPF application.